Exploratory Projection to Latent Structure Models for use in Transcriptomic Analysis: Results

 Here we have chosen to study human \ac{DM2} data from the Broad Institute~\cite{mootha_pgc-1-responsive_2003}.
 Suspecting that we have more than a single type of \ac{DM2} patients we first segmented the data.
 This was done by employing approximative density clustering as implemented in our package~\cite{tjornhammar_impetuous-gfa_2019}.
 Because of the limited number of samples $(18)$ we stopped once we had obtained the two most separated sample groups.
 We thereby obtain two well-separated \gene{DM2} cluster types that we name \gene{C1.DM2} and \gene{C2.DM2} where the cluster index is the inverted cluster size rank.

 In Figure~\ref{fig:ngt-trans-exploration} we see that the second cluster consists of only three samples.
 They form a group well-separated from the rest but lying close to orthogonal to the \ac{NGT} group.
 The first cluster forms an axis with the \ac{NGT} group with weights being positioned opposed to one another.

-Using our \ac{OPLS} model we would believe that they constitute a smaller \ac{DM2} phenotype subset with distinct metabolic alterations.
-By studying the $p$-values associations on the rim of the entire \ac{OPLS} graph we find that \gene{FAM35A} have $q < \frac{0.05}{N_{transcripts}}$ and aligning with the \gene{C1.DM2} axis. \gene{FAM35A} is known to be a favourable prognostic marker of glioma and colo-rectal cancer~\cite{uhlen_tissue-based_2015}.
+Using our \ac{EPLS} model we would believe that they constitute a smaller \ac{DM2} phenotype subset with distinct metabolic alterations.
+By studying the $p$-values associations on the rim of the entire \ac{EPLS} graph we find that \gene{FAM35A} have $q < \frac{0.05}{N_{transcripts}}$ and aligning with the \gene{C1.DM2} axis. \gene{FAM35A} is known to be a favourable prognostic marker of glioma and colo-rectal cancer~\cite{uhlen_tissue-based_2015}.
 By allowing ourself to study genes with $q < 0.005$ we obtain the association map in Figure~\ref{fig:low-q-assoc-map}.

 In Figure~\ref{fig:dm2-ngt-variation} we can clearly discern four transcript clusters.
 The first two correspond to transcripts that are positively associating with being healthy.
 Those transcripts enrich for Cyclin C activity, which is known for controlling nuclear cell division~\cite{galderisi_cell_2003}.
 The third cluster is positioned near the centre of the association map on the left and is close to orthogonal to the other clusters.